 We redesigned the tenant application and owner package for the Housing Choice Voucher program, with a focus on plain language and visual clarity.

-In addition to streamlining the experience for tenants and landlords, we had to ensure the new forms collected all the information HPD needed to verify eligibility and that the new forms would fit seamlessly into front-line staff’s existing workflows and handoffs.
-This required deep engagement with HPD staff, mapping out their workflows and the data systems they use to verify, analyze, and upload information gathered from applicants.
+In addition to streamlining the experience for tenants and owners, we had to ensure the new forms would collect all the information HPD needs to verify eligibility and fit seamlessly into the existing workflows and handoffs between HPD staff.
+This required deep engagement with front-line and back-stage staff, mapping out their workflows and the data systems they use to verify, analyze, and upload information gathered from applicants.

 Tenant Application Learnings